mdsanghar/lab4/README.md

 You can go to this link: https://fishweightprediction.herokuapp.com/ and input the fish dimensions to predcit its weight.

 To create/modify the app you will need
-To run your own version, you can copy the files from the git repo, then make your modifications, then re-deploy it in Heroku and generate your own link.
-Files to modify:

 1-Create a model using pickle which can predict weight(In my App its named " Classifier").

 2-Create Flask webframe like "myflask"